barocsi/xposer/README.md

 # xposer

-Unified handler logic exposition over various channels using centralized logger and configuration management with context propagation
+Unified handler logic exposition with simple configuration management and integrated logging to Kafka.

 ## Configuration